The following information can be found on this page:

 Definition: All expenses for the athletics program plus "Excess Transfers to the Institution."

 Explanation: All expenses for the athletics program (Lines 20-41), plus Excess Transfers to the Institution as calculated by the Knight-Newhouse College Athletics Database (see Excess Transfers Back).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 TOTAL ATHLETIC REVENUES: